remapscotland/web/README.md

 ### Goals of the Project

 Ultimately we want to be able to take on the cases of anyone who might need our help and get the work done as quickly as possible.
-To do this the developers of the site aim to implement an attractive looking, accessible webite the following reasons:
+To do this the developers of the site aim to implement an attractive looking, accessible website the following reasons:

  * To publicise REMAP Scotland